cypress-io/cypress-realworld-testing/docs/pages/index.md

 # Pages

-The application contains the following pages.
+All of the pages in the application and how Next.js uses some of them to generate [dynamic routes](https://nextjs.org/docs/routing/dynamic-routes).

 ## index.tsx

-This is the index/home page of the app
+This is the index/home page of the app, i.e., `/`

 ## \_app.tsx

-This page acts like a "layout" page and wraps all of the other pages within the app.
+This page acts like a "layout" page and wraps all of the other pages within the app

 ## [section]/